-Any student with a cumulative grade point average of 1.50 or higher may participate in extracurricular activities provided by the College except as restricted by regulations established for campus organizations and intercollegiate activities.
+Any student may participate in extracurricular activities provided by the College except as restricted by regulations established for campus organizations and intercollegiate activities.
 A student who is on the most recent unsatisfactory grade list, however, must secure from the sponsor of a given activity permission to participate.